mobify/workshop--descript/README.md

 }
 ```

-Great, now lets call those scripts from the template file.
+Great, now let's call those scripts from the template file.
 Go to the `/app/global/base.dust` file and scroll down until you see where `{desktopScripts}` is being called.

 <img src="/static/img/template-scripts.png?raw=true" height="200"/>

-Just above `{desktopScripts}` lets add `{urgentScripts}`, this file gets executed in order, so this will ensure that `urgentScripts` will get executed first.
+Just above `{desktopScripts}` add `{urgentScripts}`, this file gets executed in order, so this will ensure that `urgentScripts` will get executed first.

 ### Preview Project
-Lets preview the project and see what order the scripts are executing in now.
+Preview the project and see what order the scripts are executing in now.

 In terminal run `grunt preview -auto` and the Mobify Preview page will open up.
 Click `Preview`.
 Once you arrive at Merlin's Potions, open up the developer tools and look at the console.
 You may have to refresh the page with the developer tools open in order to see the console message.